-2. How do you deal with slow shutter speeds?
+How do you deal with slow shutter speeds?

+I often get asked why the images displayed here that were taken at slow shutter speeds, still appear sharp.
 The reason why you don’t see (much) camera shake in those images, is that I do take care in keeping my camera steady, but there’s more at work here than just the basic technique.

 The image of the piano player (and another image on a subsequent page) probably have a measure of camera shake – BUT – it is in areas which aren’t important – the background, the city lights.
 They are slightly out of focus anyway because of minimal depth of field.

 Similarly, the piano player (from another page) was in ‘shadow’, and then I used flash to expose correctly for him.
 The photo of the piano player without flash, shows clearly how under-exposed he would’ve been without flash.
 And this then allowed the flash to freeze movement on my part and his.